 My Post Processing Techniques Using Photoshop, Lightroom & Nik Collection

-In Lightroom: As always I start in Lightroom and load my lens profile to eliminate any chromatic aberrations, lens distortion, and vignetting.
-Then export to Photoshop.
+In Lightroom: I start in Lightroom and load my lens profile to eliminate any chromatic aberrations, lens distortion, and vignetting.
+Then, export to Photoshop.

-In Photoshop: I’m still using CS5.
-But once in Photoshop, I’ve been loading the Nik Collection plugins.
+I’m still using CS5 in Photoshop, but once in Photoshop, I’ve been loading the Nik Collection plugins.
 The first one I ran was Dfine 2 to eliminate noise.
 It works well enough for me.

 Next, I ran Color Efex Pro.
-(See my review here) It has some great tools for removing the color cast and for cross-balancing a shot.
+(See my review here) It has great tools for removing the color cast and cross-balancing a shot.

-Cross Balance is one of Color Efex Pro’s tools which has a few different presets to quickly adjust the balance of colors in your shot.
-Tungsten to Daylight and Daylight to Tungsten.
+Cross Balance is one of Color Efex Pro’s tools.
+It has a few different presets to quickly adjust the balance of colors in your shot: Tungsten to Daylight and Daylight to Tungsten.
 It eliminates the guesswork and is a cool technique for getting various looks out of your night photography.

-In this case the glass was tinted so my results had this added a greenish tint.
-To Remove that I used the setting Remove Color Cast.
-The coolest thing about these tools is you can stack them using them more than once.
+In this case, the glass was tinted, so my results had a greenish tint.
+To Remove that, I used the setting Remove Color Cast.
+The coolest thing about these tools is that you can stack them and use them more than once.

 The Results Looked Something Like This